Managing Street Harassment Abroad

 If you encounter repeat offenders, consider varying your travel routes.
 Use alternate forms of transportation, and don’t keep to a predictable schedule.

 If you’re in imminent danger, call the local police, if it’s safe to do so.
-If it isn’t safe to do so or you can't access the resources you need, then can call Harvard Travel Assist.
+If it isn’t safe to do so or you can't access the resources you need, then can contact International SOS.
 You’ll be connected quickly to a security professional who can provide advice or assistance.

 How to Mitigate Street Harassment